 DIY Bathroom Remodel: Shower

 One of the things that drove us completely crazy with our old shower is that the shower head was SO low.
 Both my hubby and I are fairly tall, so having to bend down to wash our hair was a pain.
 We put our shower head higher than average (such a good decision!) and tiled right to our ceiling (to avoid hiring a drywall finisher).
 We love the way this looks, but a standard height towel bar and shower curtain looked silly with the change.
 I couldn’t find a longer shower curtain anywhere, so I decided to make one.
 I love the way it turned out- the look of the longer curtain pulls the whole bathroom together.
 Plus- I wasn’t limited in patterns, I could pick from any fabric because we use a shower curtain liner inside the tub.
-I’m sharing the whole DIY and tips to make a custom shower curtain on my blog tomorrow.
+I’m sharing the whole DIY and tips to make a custom shower curtain here.

 Doing the renovation in phases has worked so well for us!
 I no longer hate using our bathroom- and waiting a year or more to finish it doesn’t stress me out now.
 We were able to complete this phase (even with the surprise bathtub) without running up our credit cards, and we aren’t sacrificing the things we love (like a tile floor) for the sake of budget and time constraints.
 We still have a ways to go though.

 Here’s what we have planned for ‘Phase 2’ DIY Bathroom Remodel:

 - Custom vanity (I have big dreams for this one!)

 - New toilet

 - New sink and faucet